How to Spot Fake or Spam Accounts on Instagram

 2. Spam Comments

 Aren’t those annoying?
-Unless comments are not important to you or you’re not spending time to read and answer those comments, you don’t have a problem on this.
+Unless comments are not important to you or you’re not spending the time to read and answer comments, well, I guess, you don’t have a problem on this.

 3. No (Recent) Activity